DanialArab/Docker/README.md

 This starts at development server listening to the port 3000, if we go to port 3000 at localhost (localhost:3000) we can see our react application.
 So we saw how to run our app in a new machine, we will see how to use Docker so we don't have to repeat all these steps everytime we want to deploy our app on a new machine.
 So next we will dockerize our application and package it into an image.
 Once we have that image we can deploy our application virtually anywhere.

+some quick notes:
++ When you start a React app using npm start, it typically runs a development server that hosts your application locally on your computer.
+By default, the development server uses the address localhost and port 3000.
++ localhost: localhost is a hostname that refers to the current device you're using.
+It's commonly used to access services running on the same device.
+When you access localhost in your browser, you're essentially referring to your own computer.
++ Port 3000: Ports are used to identify specific processes or services running on a computer.
+Port 3000 is a commonly used port for local development servers.
+So when you start your React app and it runs on localhost:3000, it means the development server is listening on port 3000 of your local machine.

 <a name="25"></a>
 ### Dockerfile Instructions